Settlement Value of a Mini-Van Accident in Glenview

 Before I address the obvious question of what is the settlement value of a mini-van accident, let’s review the process of an auto accident settlement.

 Process of an Auto Accident Settlement

 We met with our prospective client in person over breakfast at a coffee shop near his home.
-He retained us to represent him.
+He retained us to represent him as his Glenview car accident law firm.
 We immediately sent letters of representation to the insurance for the defendant and to our client’s insurance company as well.

 The first element of a case that is usually addressed by the insurance company is property damage.
 In this matter, the client took care of all property damages prior to engaging our firm.
 Had he not, we would have:

 - Obtained the insurance company and/or mechanics’ appraisal of his vehicle

 - Ensure he had a rental vehicle or helped him recover for the “loss of use” of his vehicle

 - Obtained reimbursement for any other property damage such as a damaged iPhone, GPS or for damage to his clothing which might have been damaged or even cut off him in the emergency room

 At the same time, our client obtained medical care for his injuries.
 He did not go to the emergency room immediately.
 Rather, he waited until the following Monday to get his knee checked out.
 At first, his doctor thought it was a knee sprain.
 However, the pain persisted and with encouragement from our office, the client obtained a MRI of his knee which was inconclusive.
 However, the pain intensified and as such, the client underwent an outpatient arthroscopy which revealed two tears to the meniscus in his knee.
 The tears were repaired surgically and the client later underwent physical therapy.